KCL-BMEIS/KCL-DGX-cluster-documentation/4-General-code-optimization/README.md

 # How to Optimize GPU utilization

 This tutorial covers the basic concepts for achieving maximum GPU compute utilization during deep learning training.
-This can be achieved in a number of ways, and can be broadly broken down into the following sections:
+This can be achieved in a number of ways, and can be broadly broken down into a few broad categories.

+---

 ## 1. Make the most of the pytorch dataloader:

+> [!NOTE]
+> In rare cases some of these options may produce slightly worse speed.
+It is best to do a few timed epochs as a sanity
+> check to see training rate before and after these changes.

 The built-in Pytorch
 dataloader, [torch.utils.data.DataLoader](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader), has a